Advanced Search

 On 25 June 2015, Modification P310 was implemented, which introduced Supplier Export CALF (SECALF), which applies only to Supplier Primary BM Units (that are non-Credit Qualifying) that have a Generation Capacity (GC) of greater than zero and a Demand Capacity (DC) of zero, and was essentially used instead of CALF where applicable (and also has the effect of overriding the use of BMCAIC in favour of BMCAEC).
 SECALF is not defined in the BSC; only in this document.

 On 23 February 2017, Modification P326 was implemented, which introduced a Working Day/non-Working Day distinction to CALF (replacing it with WDCALF and NWDCALF).
 Due to system design reasons, this also required splitting out BMCAEC (replacing it with WDBMCAEC and NWDBMCAEC) and BMCAIC (replacing it with WDBMCAIC and NWDBMCAIC).
 Once again, these are only used for non-Interconnector, non-Credit Qualifying Primary BM Units.
-The new terms are defined in Section M of the BSC.
+The terms are defined in Section M of the BSC.

 A Primary BM Unit shall be considered a Credit Qualifying Primary BM Unit if it is: